MultiSafepay/openapi/docs/post-template.md

     - description: |
         Describe the parameter on multiple lines.
       in: path/query
-      name: Choose a name
+      name: Specify the name.
       required: true/false
       schema:
-        type: Choose a type
+        type: Specify the type.
   requestBody:
     content:
       application/json:
         schema:
           properties:
             example_property:
-              format: Choose a format
+              type: Specify the type.
-              type: Choose a type
+              format: Specify the format, if relevant.
           required:
-            - List which parameters are required
+            - List which parameters are required.
           type: object
     description: "If necessary, add a description of the request body."
     required: true/false